A classification of 2D fermionic and bosonic topological orders: Wave function renormalization and a classification of fermionic topological orders

 Despite the similar look between $\al$ index and $\u\al$ index, the two indices are very different. $\u\al$ index labels the vertices while $\al$ index labels the state on a vertex.
 In this paper, we very often use $\al$ to label states on vertex $\u\al$.

 The states on the edge are always bosonic.
 However, the states on the vertices may be fermionic.
-We introduce $s_{ijk}(\al)$ to indicate whether a vertex state labeled by $\al$ is bosonic or fermionic: $s_{ijk}(\al)=0$ if the $\al$-state is bosonic and $s_{ijk}(\al)=1$ if the $\al$-state is fermionic.
-Here the vertex connects to three edges $i$, $j$, and $k$ (see Fig. \ref{Nijk}).
-The function $s_{ijk}(\al)$ satisfies
+We introduce, for example, $F^{ij}_k$ to indecate the number of fermionic states on the vertex: $\al=1,...,B^{ij}_k$ label the bosonic(fermion parity even) states and $\al=1+B^{ij}_k,...,F^{ij}_k+B^{ij}_k$ label the fermionic(fermion parity odd) states.
+Here

-Only a fermionic operator can map a bosonic state to a fermionic state and vice versa.
-Let $N^b_{ijk}$ ($N^f_{ijk}$) be the number of bosonic (fermionic) state on the vertex that connect to three edges with states $|i\>$, $|j\>$, and $|k\>$.
-We also have
+is the number of bosonic states on the vertex.
+Similarly, we can introduce $N_{ij}^k$ and $F_{ij}^k$, to indecate the number of states and fermionic states on vertices with one incoming edges and two outgoing edges.
+In this paper, we will assume that